dinedal/elasticsearch-river-github/README.md

 ##Indexes and types

-The data will be stored in an index of format "%s&%s" % (owner, repo), i.e.
+The data will be stored in an index of format "github-%s" % (owner), i.e.
-`gabrielfalcao&lettuce`.
+`github-gabrielfalcao`.

 For every API event type, there will be an elasticsearch type of the same name - i.e. `ForkEvent`.